Michigan Court of Appeals; Docket #353991; Unpublished

 Official Michigan Reporter Citation: Not Applicable; Link to Opinion

-This case arose from a motor vehicle collision in which James Baltimore was injured and received treatment from Advance Pain Care.
-Following the collision, the plaintiff received accident-related medicals from Advance Pain Care.
+This case arose from a motor vehicle collision in which James Baltimore was injured and received treatment from Advance Pain.
+Following the collision, the plaintiff received collision-related medical bills from Advance Pain.
 In connection with receiving that treatment, Baltimore executed numerous assignment agreements that gave Advance Pain the right to receive Baltimore’s no-fault PIP benefits from Trumbull Insurance.
 Subsequently, Baltimore filed a first-party no-fault action against Trumbull for unpaid PIP benefits, which he ultimately settled for $9,000.

-Thereafter, Advance Pain Care attempted to claim no-fault benefits pursuant to its assignment, however Trumbull denied Advance Pain’s claims on the basis of the release it executed with Baltimore.
+Thereafter, Advance Pain attempted to claim no-fault benefits pursuant to its assignment.
+However, Trumbull denied Advance Pain’s claims on the basis of the release it executed with Baltimore.
 After they were denied, Advance Pain brought an action against Trumbull attempting to recover PIP benefits pursuant to the assignment.
 However, Advance Pain’s claims were eventually dismissed on summary disposition.
-In dismissing Advance’s claims, the trial court concluded that Advance Pain Care failed to perfect its rights under its assignment because it failed to give Trumbull notice that it had acquired an assignment of rights from Baltimore.
-Although Advance had submitted bills to Trumbull, those bills, by themselves were not sufficient to put Trumbull on notice that Advance had actually obtained an assignment of rights from Baltimore.
+In dismissing Advance’s claims, the trial court concluded that Advance Pain failed to perfect its rights under its assignment because it failed to give Trumbull notice that it had acquired an assignment of rights from Baltimore.
+Although Advance Pain had submitted bills to Trumbull, those bills, by themselves, were not sufficient to put Trumbull on notice that Advance Pain had actually obtained an assignment of rights from Baltimore.

-On appeal, the Court of Appeals agreed with the trial court and affirmed the grant of summary disposition for the defendant on the basis that Advance Pain Care failed to put Trumbull on notice.
-The Court noted,
+On appeal, the Court of Appeals agreed with the trial court and affirmed the trial court's grant of summary disposition for Trumbull, holding that Advance Pain failed to put Trumbull on notice.
+The Court noted:

-After concluding that summary disposition was properly granted for defendant for the foregoing reasons, the Court of Appeals noted that whatever remedy remained for Advance Pain Care must be pursued against Baltimore.
-The Court stated,
+After concluding that summary disposition was properly granted for Trumbull for the foregoing reasons, the Court of Appeals noted that whatever remedy remained for Advance Pain must be pursued against Baltimore.
+The Court stated: